codacy/docs/docs/getting-started/integrating-codacy-with-your-git-workflow.md

 [Review and adjust the quality settings](../repositories-configure/adjusting-quality-settings.md) of your repository to decide which pull requests should fail the Codacy quality gate.

 !!! tip
     The default values of the quality gate rules are designed to help maintain the current code quality of your repository.
 In particular, the default value for the coverage rule might be demanding.
+Depending on factors such as the current code quality of your repository and the maturity of your team practices, consider the balance between implementing stricter quality gates and the possibility of delaying or blocking the development progress.

-    Because of this, Codacy generally recommends that on a first stage you configure rules that focus on stopping new critical issues from entering your code base, such as:
+    Codacy generally recommends that on a first stage you configure rules that focus on stopping new critical issues from entering your code base, such as:

     -   High severity issues
     -   Security issues